sentilo/sentilo/docs/setup.rst

    ./scripts/mongodb/init_test_data.js

-and, as pointed aout above, you should run the following command to load
+and, as pointed above, you should run the following command to load it:
-it:

 ::